csjpeter/butler/README.md

 Install
 =======

-Copy the contents of release directory whereever youwant it.
+Copy the contents of release directory where ever you want it.